tpina/palimdromedb/README.md

 **Improvments**

-Due to time constraints some features were not implemented.
+Some features were not implemented.

 - Improved test coverage.
 Only created the basic scenarios but did not have time to implement the tests for business logic (`utils.js` file).
 - If you don't send the post request in the right format you will see the default error page with the stack trace.
 A nicer error handling solution should be implemented.